NexPlayer/Android-SDK/advanced.md

 If the DRM supports that key attribute, then it should return TRUE.
 Then, NexPlayer will call DRM callbacks depending on the encryption method.
 If the DRM does not support the key, then it should return FALSE.
 In this case, NexPlayer will not call the "getKeyFromExternal" callbacks and it will decrypt using its internal decryption function.

-### NexALFactory.ICodecDownListener Interface Reference

-> **Warning** These methods are for internal usage only.
-Please do not use.

-#### void onCodecDownloaderEventBegin (int param1, long param2)

-For internal use only.
-Please do not use.

-#### void onCodecDownloaderEventComplete (int param1, int result )

-For internal use only.
-Please do not use.

-#### void onCodecDownloaderEventError (NexALFactoryErrorCode errorcode )

-For internal use only.
-Please do not use.

-#### void onCodecDownloaderProgress (int param1, int param2, long param3, long param4)

-For internal use only.
-Please do not use.

 ### NexPlayer.IDynamicThumbnailListener Interface Reference

 This interface must be implemented in order for the application to receive Dynamic Thumbnail events from NexPlayer™.